Vinsengi/restaurant-booking-app/README.md

 ## 🎯 Purpose

 This app is designed to help small and medium-sized restaurants:
+- The site owner would like the ability to take online bookings for their customers
 - Accept and manage table reservations online.
 - Display an interactive and image-rich menu.
 - Automate table availability checks to avoid double-bookings.